joe7575/myblocks/README.md

 # myblocks

-Some more or less useful blocks and tools.
+Some more or less useful blocks and tools, used on the server "Joes Miniwelt".

 ## Dependencies
 default